L–Single-Spin–Single-Mode Dynamics

 Quantised motion (axial COM mode)

-Zeeman-like splitting (tunable via an effective -field – Laser detuning)
+Zeeman-like splitting (tunable via an effective B-field – Laser detuning)

 9.2 Sideband Transitions as JC/AJC Engineering